uppsala-makerspace/laser_cutter_guide/docs/steps/start_laser.md

 Repeatedly say 'All is well' when all is well.

 If a fire starts or someone says 'Stop', click on stop.
+Laser is safe after stop

 ### Step 9: Say 'Laser is off'